Passive Multifamily Investing Through Diversified Funds

 -

-A multifamily investment involves purchasing and managing residential properties that contain multiple separate housing units within one building or complex.
-These properties range from buildings with at least four units and to large apartment buildings and complexes with hundreds of units.
-Multifamily investments are a popular choice among real estate investors due to their potential for steady income and economies of scale.
+A multifamily investment involves purchasing and managing residential property containing multiple separate housing units within one building or complex.
+These range from small buildings with four or more units to large apartment communities with hundreds of units.

 -